 The Episcopal address at the 2012 General Conference featured images painted by a Lost Boy of Sudan.
-He helped bring to life a story Bishop Weaver told about some young men who survived a bloody civil war in their home country and made their way to New Hampshire and were baptized in the Contoocook River.
+James Makuac helped bring to life a story Bishop Weaver told about some young men who survived a bloody civil war in their home country and made their way to New Hampshire to be baptized in the Contoocook River.
 James Makuac knows all too well the horrors other genocide survivors have endured.
 Makuac's paintings tell the story of the Lost Boys of Sudan.

 James Makuac, Lost Boy of Sudan: "It is painful but I have no choice, I have to do it.
 This is the way I can tell people something painful and then you can let it out.
 If you don't let it out, it can hurt you some time.

 My name is James Makuac, I am one of the Lost Boys of Sudan.

 I started painting in 1995 in Kakuma refugee camp.

 I like to paint most our journey from Sudan to Ethiopia, from Ethiopia to Kenya, from Kenya to here.

 (James showing a picture on the wall.)
 This is a refugee camp and the same thing can happen.
 The enemy soldiers can come and attack the camp.

 (Sound of gunshots)

 The war started in 1983 in my country of Sudan.
 The Sudan government sent the militias to come and attack the villages.